-The Philadelphia Mint struck proof versions of the Buffalo Nickel in limited numbers for just six years of the series.
-Collectively, there were only 16,148 Proof Buffalo Nickels issued compared to more than 1.2 billion coins issued for circulation.
+The Philadelphia Mint struck proof versions of the Buffalo Nickel for only six years of the series.
+Collectively, there were only 16,148 Proof Buffalo Nickels (Buy on eBay) issued compared to more than 1.2 billion circulation strikes.
+The proofs were struck during two separate periods at the beginning and near the end of the series.

-The first period during which proof Buffalo Nickels were issued was at the beginning of the series from 1913 to 1916.
-The first year of issue included both Variety 1 and Variety 2 versions, with the buffalo standing on a raised or flat mound.
+Proof Buffalo Nickels were first issued from 1913 to 1916.
+The first year would include both the Type 1 and Type 2 varieties, with the buffalo standing on a raised mound or flat ground.
 The proof coins of this period carry matte proof surfaces, often toned to a natural gray-blue-pink color.
-Most are well struck and pieces are always in demand.
+Most are well-struck and pieces are always in demand.

 Proof Buffalo Nickel Mintages